 I started taking pictures in earnest during my undergraduate years, and bought my own SLR on Canal Street in New York (a Minolta, so I could use my father's lenses).
 Inspired by friends who did their own darkroom work, I started to shoot black-and-white, buying it in bulk and "rolling my own".
 I did this until about 1984, when it became too time-consuming.

 I've gone steadily in the direction of convenience, starting with a Yashica T4, a good-quality point-and-shoot, which I used for snapshots (reserving the Minolta X700 for slide film on trips).
-In spring 2001 I bought my first digital camera, a Canon G2, which I still use on occasion when I want a really good shot.
-On trips, however, I have taken to using a Pentax Optio S4, which has the virtue of taking decent pictures while being quite tiny.
+In spring 2001 I bought my first digital camera, a Canon G2, and I bought a couple of DSLRs (Canon D40 and D90).
+On trips, however, I have taken to using something smaller (first a Pentax Optio S4, then a Panasonic Lumix LX7, and often an iPhone 5).